 Emotional & Mental Health

 The emotional and mental dimension of well-being is a large category and is particularly important for attorneys who, as a profession, face higher than average rates of depression, suicide, and substance abuse.
-This category involves recognizing our responses to stress or the vicarious trauma we are exposed to through our clients, trying to understand those feelings, responding in a healthy way, and seeking help when needed.

 - E-Home Counseling is a Wyoming State Bar member benefit linking members with online, face-to-face counseling in your home or office. e-Home Counseling